Self-driving truck: Sensors

 Sensors, such as Lidar, radar, cameras, ultrasonic, and GPS, are crucial to self-driving technology.
 Due to different sensors performing best at different functions required for autonomous driving and the financial and technological challenges associated with relying on only one sensor, a successful self-driving truck system will likely feature many.

-Multi-sensor solutions, such as one manufactured by Continental integrate many pre-calibrated sensors that work synchronously to achieve self-driving features SAE level 4 and above in modern trucks.
+Multi-sensor solutions, such as one manufactured by Continental integrate many pre-calibrated sensors that work synchronously to achieve self-driving features SAE Level 4 and above in modern trucks.

 Mapping and localization

 High-resolution mapping technology, often combined with real-time sensor data, can build and update a detailed map that provides better access to vehicle localization information.

-An effective mapping technique for self-driving trucks, such as "sparse" mapping proposed by Kodiak, is built to prioritize information specific to topological, geometric, and semantic highway attributes (in alignment with the challenges often encountered by trucks).

 Artificial intelligence

 Machine learning is a subset of artificial intelligence that is well-suited to self-driving truck technology as machine learning algorithms allow the vehicle to learn from its environment and past experiences and make attempts to improve its ability to make more accurate and informed decisions about how to operate on the road.
 Self-driving truck companies like Plus are developing predictive analytic systems to predict potential hazards and risks a truck may encounter and take proactive measures to avoid accidents or other safety issues.

 Sensors that measure speed, distance, and distance in combination with a detailed map and an accurate sense of the vehicle's sense of location within that map often provide the input for artificial intelligence systems built to interpret the context.

 AI also monitors distance, weather conditions, freight density, truck stop and warehouse density, and autonomous vehicle legislation to generate truck routes.

 Humans are thought to be better than modern artificial intelligence systems at interpreting contextual information when put against modern autonomous vehicle systems, but self-driving artificial intelligence systems are expected to improve exponentially in the next decade.